CharlotteMoureau/Tim-Berners-Lee/README.md

 ## Learning objectives

-- [ ] Maka a page about Sir Tim Berners-Lee
+- [ ] Make a page about Sir Tim Berners-Lee
 - [ ] Understand the principles of *HTML* and *CSS*
 - [ ] Understand how to deploy a Github page